Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 Areas of Expertise

-Dr. Raffle’s qualifications and demeanor are assets in the courtroom, as is his ability to give testimony to present facts and explain his conclusions in manner jurors can follow with ease.
+Dr. Raffle’s qualifications and demeanor are assets in the courtroom, as is his ability to give testimony to present facts and explain his conclusions in a manner jurors can follow with ease.

 Psychiatric Disability Expert Witness